Restaurant that beat Biden in court faces affirmative action backlash

 And unloading on Mr. Nyman is as easy as hitting send on an email.

 “Affirmative action to aid groups and individuals who face structural discrimination is not itself discrimination.
-Undermining attempts at redress for historical discrimination upholds white supremacy,” wrote one emailer.
+Undermining attempts at redress for historical discrimination upholds White supremacy,” wrote one emailer.

 Another wrote: “Sure hope you’ll be able to struggle through with $640,000 of American taxpayer dollars as you sue to make sure that minority owners don’t get the same benefits of MY tax dollars.”